JoycelynO/Comparing-Adverse-Effects-of-Tramal-and-Lyrica-Drugs/README.md

 ## Logic behind Insight Generation
 To determine the top adverse effects of Tramal compared to Lyrica, I filtered the data based on the 'Primary Suspect Drug' role.
 A drug is classified as a primary suspect when it is the most likely cause of an adverse effect.
-In the case of Tramal, some adverse effects were reported when it was used in combination with other drugs, but specific dosage information was not available.
-Hence, the need to emphasize side effects where Tramal is the most likely cause.
-This also reaffirms the need for further investigation into how drug dosage influences adverse effects.
+There were instances where the drugs were labeled as a Secondary Suspect, Interacting or Concomitant Drug.
+Hence, the need to emphasize adverse effects where Tramal or Lyrica is the most likely cause.
+Also, some adverse effects were reported when the drugs (Tramal/Lyrica) were taken in combination with other drugs.
+This affirms the need for further investigation into how drug dosage influences adverse effects.

 ## Data Pre-processing